PacketAnglers/atd-avd-l2ls-campus/README.md

 View updated configs in `intended/configs`.

-> You will not be able to dpeloy these configs as those ports do not exist on your virtual lab switches.
+> Note: You will not be able to deploy these configs as those ports do not exist on your virtual lab switches.